Heathrow International Airport – Terminal 2

 London, United Kingdom.
 2008-2014

-Terminal 2, The Queen’s Terminal, inaugurated by Her Majesty Queen Elizabeth II of England on June 23, 2014, became a landmark building in terms of energy efficiency.
-It’s the world’s first airport to obtain a BREEAM Excellent rating, thanks to a design conceived to reduce CO2 emissions by 40% through the combination and development of active and passive energy systems.
+Terminal 2, The Queen’s Terminal, has become a landmark in terms of energy efficiency.
+It’s the world’s first airport to obtain a BREEAM Excellent rating, thanks to a design conceived to reduce COemissions by 40% through the combination and development of active and passive energy systems.

-The waves of the roof are tilted against each other, housing skylights in their intersections, all facing North, in order to allow an important inflow of natural light, while reducing solar radiation and contributing to save energy.
+The waves of the roof are tilted against each other, housing skylights in their intersections, all facing North, in order to allow an important inflow of natural light, while reducing damaging solar radiation and contributing to saving energy.

-Departing passengers will enjoy more than 215,300 sqft. of commercial area distributed in two floors, next to the boarding gates and offering excellent views of the flight field.
+Departing passengers will enjoy more than 215,280 square feet of commercial area distributed in two floors, next to the boarding gates and offering excellent views of the flight field.

 • Place/Date: London, United Kingdom / 2008-2014